Rights Of Individual Moral Agents Defined & Explained

 From these three facts, rights emerge as necessary survival conditions.

-✅ III.
+✅ 3.
 The Hierarchy of Rights

 Rights form a strict order, each dependent on the former.